arenaxr/arena-docs/content/overview/dev-guide.md

 ![](../../../assets/img/overview/devguide/two-boxes.png)

 ## Running from the Command Line
-The target of which server, user and scene are set by the `Scene(host="...",realm="...",scene="...",namespace="...",debug=False)` function call.
+The target of which server, user and scene are set by the `Scene(host="...",scene="...",namespace="...",debug=False)` function call.
 It is also possible to override these using shell environmental variables at the command line as shown below.
 This allows a simple way to retarget applications for your own environment without having to change the parameters manually in the code.
 ```shell
 export MQTTH=arenaxr.org
 export REALM=realm